captainjackrana/hapi-gate/README.md

 #### **proxy**

 Type: `boolean`
 Default: `false`

-Indicates wheter or not the server is behind a proxy handling the https traffic.
-We will then redirect traffic to https based on the `X-Forwarded-Proto` header.
+Indicates whether or not the server is behind a proxy handling the https traffic.
+Redirections will then be made based on the `X-Forwarded-Proto` header.

 ##### **www**